 Besides an agreement to marry, being engaged also defines the act of being ‘involved’ with something or someone.
 In the marketing world, how engaged your audience is depends on how deeply they relate to your company and how interested they are.
 In this article we will look at how PR campaigns can be used to grow engagement and positive interactions between your brand and your target audience.

 Are your customers loyal and passionate advocates of your brand?
 Or are they cynical and distracted?

-Having a brand, with an engaged audience is the key to long-term sustainability in your market.
-This can be facilitated with PR campaigns focused on building engagement.
+Having a brand with an engaged audience is the key to long-term sustainability in your market.
+This can be facilitated with PR campaigns focused on building brand engagement.